One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: Large scale structure in radio continuum surveys

 where $\sigma$ is the source density and we assume that the specific luminosity can be written as a power-law, $L_\nu \propto \nu^{-\alpha}$, with spectral index $\alpha$, and $\phi(L_\nu, \alpha; z)$ is the comoving luminosity density of radio sources at redshift $z$.
 In reality radio sources show a distribution in $\alpha$, often assumed to be a fixed value $0.7$ to $0.8$.
 A LOFAR study of radio sources in the Lockman hole compared to NVSS sources measured a median spectral index $\alpha = 0.78 \pm 0.015$ \citep{Mahony2016}, with errors obtained by bootstrapping.
 In a study of spectral indices comparing NRAO VLA Sky Survey (NVSS, \citealt{NVSS1998}) and TGSS-ADR1 sources an averaged $\bar{\alpha} = 0.7870 \pm 0.0003$ \citep{Gasperin2018} was found, which is comparable to measurements by \cite{GLEAM2017} with median and semi-inter-quartile-range $\alpha=0.78\pm 0.20$ for flux densities $S<0.16$~Jy at 200~MHz in the GLEAM survey.
 This also matches the finding by \cite{Tiwari2016}, who estimated a mean spectral index of $\bar{\alpha}= 0.763\pm 0.211$ for sources with flux densities $S_{\mathrm{TGSS}}\geq 100$~mJy and $S_{\mathrm{NVSS}}\geq 20$~mJy.
 For the sake of simplicity we assume here that all radio sources have the same spectral index.
 The relationship between spectral luminosity and flux density is given by:

 In Eq. (\ref{eq:numbercounts2}) we express the surface density by the luminosity density and integrate it over the past light-cone.
-This introduces the dependence on the Hubble rate at particular redshift $H(z)$ and an extra factor involving the comoving distance $d_c(z)$, which in a spatially flat, homogeneous and isotropic universe is
+This introduces the dependence on the Hubble rate at particular redshift $H(z)$ and an extra factor involving the transverse comoving distance (or proper motion distance)

+where $H_0$ denotes today's Hubble rate and $\Omega_k$ denotes the dimensionless curvature parameter, which is positive, zero, or negative for hyperbolic, flat, or spherical space, respectively.
 If we were to live in a static Universe with Euclidean geometry, the differential source counts would be proportional to $S^{-5/2}$ \citep{Condon1988}.
 Observations of source counts are typically rescaled by this factor to highlight the evolution of the Universe and of radio sources.